MohdRas/docker-basics/README.md

  - Hypervisor
     -  virtualize the physical resources (RAM, ROM, CPU, Networking & many more) of a physical machine.
     -  Host machine ( physical machine ) ----->>>> hypervisor------->> **Many independent Guest machines ( virtual machine )**
+ - Hypervisor Types
+   - Hyper‑V
- - Hyper‑V – microsoft's native hypervisor.
+       – microsoft's native hypervisor.
 It can run many independent virtual machines (VMs).
+Infact runs own windows os as **parent VM** and others are **child VMs**
+   - vEthernet ( virtual Ethenet or virtual cables or virtual switch)
+       - routes network traffic between physical WiFi/Ethernet and VMs.
+   - WSL 2 ( Windows subsystem for linux 2 )
- - WSL‑2 – a special VM that Microsoft built on top of Hyper‑V; it runs a full Linux kernel and appears to Windows as the network interface vEthernet (WSL) (the  172.23.160.1 address you see in ipconfig).
+     – a special VM that Microsoft built on top of Hyper‑V; it runs a full Linux kernel and appears to Windows as the network interface vEthernet (WSL) (the  172.23.160.1 address you see in ipconfig).
    - Docker Desktop VM – a Linux VM (a tiny “LinuxKit” image) that Docker Desktop starts inside that underlying hypervisor (either directly on Hyper‑V or inside the WSL‑2 VM).

 # What is Container & docker